Adopting in Georgia

 International Adoption in Georgia

 Many parents favor international adoption over domestic adoption because they want to give a home to one of the millions of children all over the world who don’t have one.
-International adoption also gives you the opportunity to experience the culture of a country that may be a part of your history.
+International adoption also allows you to experience the culture of a country that may be a part of your history.
 Adopting parents who aren’t comfortable with an open or semi-open adoption may choose international adoption because most international adoptions are closed.

-Currently, popular countries to adopt from include China, India, and Bulgaria.
+Currently, popular countries to adopt include China, India, and Bulgaria.
 Children in these countries are available with a variety of ages and need ranges.
 Some have many sibling groups available, and others only adopt out single children.